We seek to increase the standard of living for youth and families living in poverty in developing countries.

 The Foundation believes that the standard of living is not only about the economic terms of the Gross National Product, but also about what individuals can do and become.
 Individuals need both capabilities and opportunities to pursue a life of dignity and value.

-The Foundation supports sustainable solutions that increase capability and provide opportunity.
+The Foundation supports sustainable and integrated solutions that increase capability and provide opportunity.
 Because individuals have the ability to comprehend what they can become and understand their needs, individuals within community need to be involved in designing and delivering solutions.
-To address the complexity of poverty, it is important that solutions are coordinated to address a range of critical needs, including, but not limited to:
+To address the complexity of poverty, it is important that solutions are coordinated in a holistic strategy to address a range of critical needs, including, but not limited to:

 - Economic Development: Opportunities may vary based on rural or urban settings and all well-defined opportunities are welcomed for consideration.
 Because the largest population of individuals living in poverty is connected to agriculture, support that includes building agricultural skills and sustainable agriculture markets is of particular interest.

 - Educational Attainment: Education comes in many forms from primary and secondary education to building skills of adults.
-All education options are of interest as long as the education increases capabilities and opportunities.
+We are interested in options that increase capabilities, provide opportunities, and lead to improved livelihoods.

 - Affordable access to healthcare, including family planning and/or reproductive health and water, sanitation, and hygiene (WASH).